15 Signs You Should See a Nutritionist

 You’ve Got Heartburn or Acid Reflux

-“A registered dietitian can help you to minimize symptoms by putting you on an appropriate diet,” share The Nutrition Twins.
-“You do want to check with a doctor to make sure it’s not stemming from something more serious, but a registered dietitian can help tremendously.”
-It’s probably also worth checking out these 28 Best and Worst Foods for Acid Reflux to see how you may be making matters worse.
+“A registered dietitian can help you to minimize acid reflux symptoms by putting you on an appropriate diet,” share The Nutrition Twins.
+“You do want to check with a doctor to make sure it’s not stemming from something more serious, but [seeing a nutritionist] can help tremendously.”

 You’re Noticing Serious Changes in Your Hunger Levels